nauerster/developer-guides/code/JS.md

 - **Syntax Parser:** A program that reads your code and what it does and if it's grammar is valid.
 - **Lexical Environment:** Where something sits in the code you write.
 Where is it written and what surrounds it, is important.
 - **Execution Context:** A wrapper to help manage the code that is running.
+- **Dynamic Typing:** JavaScript is a _loosely typed_ or a _dynamic_ language.
+That means you don't have to declare the type of a variable ahead of time.
+The type will get determined automatically while the program is being processed.

 ## Basic Concepts